A fairytale ascent

 Public domain, via Wikimedia Commons

 The Rothschilds feel very attached to their faith, and conversion is out of the question for them.
-They are committed to improving the living conditions of Jews, not only in their home city of Frankfurt or in the countries where they do business, but also in other countries such as Romania or Syria.
+They are committed to improving the living conditions of Jews, not only in their hometown of Frankfurt or in the countries they do business, but also in other countries such as Romania or Syria.
 They donate part of their assets to charitable organisations.
-The Israelite Hospital, the Institute for the Blind and the Deaf and Dumb Centre were established with their support.
+The Israelite Hospital, the Institute for the Blind and the Deaf-Mute Centre are established with their support.

 Alphonse von Rothschild, lawyer, philatelist, art lover and family man